platformatic/platformatic/docs/reference/sql-mapper/fastify-plugin.md

 - `entities` — all entity objects with their [API methods](./entities/api)
 - `addEntityHooks` — a function to add a [hook](./entities/hooks) to an entity API method.

+The plugin also decorates the Fastify `Request` object with the following:

+- `platformaticContext`: an object with the following two properties:
+  * `app`, the Fastify application of the given route
+  * `reply`, the Fastify `Reply`  instance matching that request

 #### Usage

 ```js